Who We Are

 Call Lisa: 828.634.1528

-With her acceptance of the Advancement Officer position at Nantahala Health Foundation, Lisa has return home to Western North Carolina, where she looks forward to working with community leaders to identify and remove barriers to health.
+With her work at Nantahala Health Foundation, Lisa has return home to Western North Carolina, where she looks forward to partnering with community leaders to identify and remove barriers to health for all.
 When not spending time with her family and dogs, Lisa enjoys hiking, listening to educational podcasts and taking the road less traveled.

 Our Board of Directors